check017/developer-training-lineup/Level-0/00-Tools-of-the-Trade/GitHub.md

 * `Fork`
     - When you make an exact copy of a repository from another GitHub account into your own account, you have created a fork.
 This is the same as a clone.
 The difference is clones are copies made on your machine from a GitHub account.
 Forks are copies made from one account to another account.
 This is a common action to do on GitHub.
 It allows developers to share files for a wide variety of different projects.
 Often, developers will invite other developers to work on their code.

 * `Remote`
     - This is the repository stored in the GitHub account.

 * `Local`
     - This is the copy of the repo stored on your machine.

-How does this all work?
-Think of Git as a time line.
-Changes you make are saved and placed on this time line.
-As you move forward, every change you save is recorded on this line.
-The last (most recent) saved change you made is the *head* of the timeline.
-The next change you make will be compared to HEAD then added as the new HEAD.
-This continues until there are no more changes you wish to make.

-How do I collaborate with other developers?
-It is possible to collaborate directly with another developer using only Git.
-This is known as a peer-to-peer arrangement.
-You and someone else are connected directly to each others' machines.
-You grant access to your machine and your friend grants you access to his/her computer.
-In order to work on your project you must be connected online.
-With GitHub, a developer can clone a repository, work on their files, and then send those files back to the main (remote) repository.
-An internet connection is not required.
-When the developer is ready to send his work to origin, he can connect to GitHub, push his code, and then disconnect.
-GitHub also provides several other features that allow collaborators to effectively work together on a project.

-Let's get you working with Git and GitHub.

 ## Getting to the Repository